MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-on-arm-devices.md

 ::: moniker range="vs-2022"

-[Visual Studio 2022 version 17.4 is now available as a native Arm64 application](https://devblogs.microsoft.com/visualstudio/arm64-visual-studio/) on Windows 11 Arm 64.
+[Visual Studio 2022 version 17.3 Preview 2 is now available as a native Arm64 application](https://devblogs.microsoft.com/visualstudio/arm64-visual-studio/) on Windows 11 Arm 64.
 This will be the first version of Visual Studio that will natively support building and debugging Arm64 apps on Arm-based processors.
-This latest version of Visual Studio 2022 significantly reduces the dependence on x64 emulation.
+This latest version of Visual Studio significantly reduces the dependence on x64 emulation.

 ## Get started with Arm64 Visual Studio